Advice and answers from the Teamdeck Team

 Logical functions

 not(x) - Logical not.
-It returns 1 when input is 0/empty value, otherwise it returns 0.
+It returns 1 when the input is 0/empty value.
+Otherwise, it returns 0.

 Get and nested functions allow you to analyze different groups of data (people, projects, tags, weeks) together with metrics (timesheets: time or vacation days).
 Use get and nested along other functions, like sum or average, to get the calculation you need.